OfficeDev/office-js-docs-reference/docs/manifest/extensionpoint.md

 #### Example

 The following adds a custom context menu to the cells in an Excel spreadsheet.
-Note that the child control must be of type **Button**, not menu.
+Note that the child control must be of type **Button**, not **Menu**.

 ```xml
 <ExtensionPoint xsi:type="ContextMenu">